spectrumbranch/crunch/README.md

 crunch
 ======

-v0.1.1
+v0.1.2

-A queue crunching state machine.
+A queue crunching router / relay.
 This project is still pretty young.